 So how does omnichannel marketing actually stack up against multichannel marketing?

 The differences: Omnichannel vs. multichannel marketing

-As the name suggests, multichannel marketing spans across many channels to ensure your marketing efforts reach potential consumers regardless of the platform or channel they’re using.
+As the name suggests, multichannel marketing spans across many channels to ensure your digital marketing efforts reach potential consumers regardless of the platform or channel they’re using.

 The usual scenario with multichannel marketing is that it employs different marketing strategies for different channels.
 The strategies are designed to make the most of each channels’ features.
 This results in every channel having a marketing strategy independent of one another and functions in its own sphere.